An official website of the United States government

 • State issued birth certificate: This must be an original or state certified copy.
 Personal photocopies, electronic versions, or hospital issued birth records are NOT accepted.

 • Enhanced state-issued driver's license only accepted from Michigan, Minnesota, New York, Vermont, and Washington.
-Real ID licenses are not accepted at this time.

 • U.S. Passport (book or card): The passport can NOT be expired.